adracea/hugo-theme-hello-friend-ng/exampleSite/content/posts/creating-a-new-theme.md

 #### Single Template

 A single template is used to render a single piece of content.
-For example, an article or post would be a single piece of content and use a single template.
+For example, an article or log would be a single piece of content and use a single template.

 #### List Template

 A list template renders a group of related content.
-That could be a summary of recent postings or all articles in a category.
+That could be a summary of recent logings or all articles in a category.
 List templates can contain multiple groups.

 The homepage template is a special type of list template.
 Hugo assumes that the home page of your site will act as the portal for the rest of the content in the site.